-Queen Mary is also the lead sponsor of a local multi-academy trust, the University Schools Trust, headquartered a 20-minute walk from our Mile End Campus.
+University Schools Trust: Queen Mary is a lead sponsor of a local multi-academy trust, the University Schools Trust, headquartered a 20-minute walk from our Mile End Campus.

-Current University Schools Trust include St Paul’s Way Trust School (SPWT) and Royal Greenwich Trust School (RGTS).
-You can find out more about these partnerships on the University Schools Trust website
+Current University Schools Trust include St Paul’s Way Trust School (SPWT), Royal Greenwich Trust School (RGTS), and Cyril Jackson Primary School.
+You can find out more about these partnerships on the University Schools Trust website.

 Centre of the Cell is Queen Mary’s flagship science centre, home to two learning and public engagement 'Pods' suspended above working scientific laboratories on our Whitechapel campus.
 School and family groups can see scientists at work before entering STEM Pod where they learn about cell biology and the important health research taking place at the Blizard Institute through an immersive digital experience.
 Visitors can also take part in fun, interactive science shows inside Neuron Pod, their state-of-the-art learning and community space.
 Pre- and post-visit activities, including games and teacher resources, can be found on the Centre of the Cell website.